Unlimited Nano Banana 2 + 50% off your first month with code BIRTHDAY2026 Start free → Start free →

 Post scheduler is the skill that closes the loop.
 It handles scheduling to your social platforms, with a quality check before anything publishes.
 On its own a skill can only draft, so this one connects to Blotato through an MCP connector at mcp.blotato.com/mcp.
 That link is what lets the chain end in a live post across all your accounts instead of a draft you still have to copy out by hand.

-If you want to see all five skills running end to end, from a folder of screenshots to a scheduled post, I walk through the full build in my guide on how to automate social media with Claude Cowork.
+If you want to see the chain running end to end, from a folder of screenshots to a scheduled post, I walk through the full build in my guide on how to automate social media with Claude Cowork.

 Best for: Creators who want the draft to become a published post without leaving the chat.